LHSjames/IS-477-Final-Project/ProjectPlan.md

 Integration Plan: Data integration will occur using two distinct relational joining steps.
 First, the review data will be merged with the primary listing data using a JOIN on the listing IDs (id and listing_id).
 Second, the combined listing data will then be validated and augmented by performing a second JOIN with the neighborhood metadata on the neighbourhood name column.
 This multi-step process will create a single, unified dataset for analysis.

+**License and Use:** The Inside Airbnb dataset is provided under a Creative Commons CC BY-NC-SA 4.0 License.
+This project will adhere to this license by using the data for non-commercial, academic purposes and providing clear attribution.

 ## Timeline
 The project will proceed through the following phases: